Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 Out[2]: 5
 ```

-Now we can write our `while` loop to be a little bit more general:
+Now, we can write our `while` loop to be a little bit more general:

 ```python
 my_str, idx = 'hello', 0